In order to submit your ballot, you must have it notarized. There are a few simple, free ways to get your ballot notarized:

 The Kansas City Election Board at Union Station will notarize your ballot at no charge between the hours of 9:00 am and 5:00 pm Monday through Friday.
 If you get your ballot notarized at the board of election, you’ll still need to mail it into the circuit court.

-AT THE CONNECT KC CAMPAIGN HQ
+WITH HELP FROM THE CONNECT KC CAMPAIGN

 AT UNION STATION

 During the last few days of the TDD formation election, we will have volunteers and notaries available to notarize your ballot at no charge at Union Station in the Grand Hall on the west side, near the post office.
 The notarization table will be open on Friday, July 28, from 5:00 p.m. to 9:00 p.m.
 CT and on Saturday, July 29, from 10:00 am to 9:00 p.m.